 –Linda Kalof and Amy Dan, Essentials of Social Research (2008)

-Karen Page and Andrew Dornenburg‘s works and opinions have been widely influential and are frequently cited as sources of information and/or inspiration in scholarly, trade, and popular publications spanning the fields of anthropology, architecture, biography, business, career development, creativity, cuisine, culture, design, diet, education, etiquette, fiction, food culture, foodservice, gastronomy, gender studies, health, history, home economics, hospitality, law, literature, management, mixology, nutrition, plant-based cooking, professional cooking, self-help, sociology, and travel, both across the United States and around the globe (including Belgium, Brazil, Czech Republic, Denmark, France, Germany, Hong Kong, India, Ireland, Norway, South Africa, Sweden, et al).
+Karen Page and Andrew Dornenburg‘s works and opinions have been widely influential and are frequently cited as sources of information and/or inspiration in scholarly, trade, and popular publications spanning the fields of anthropology, architecture, biography, business, career development, creativity, cuisine, culture, design, diet, education, etiquette, fiction, flavor theory, food culture, foodservice, gastronomy, gender studies, health, history, home economics, hospitality, innovation, law, literature, management, mixology, nutrition, plant-based cooking, professional cooking, self-help, sociology, and travel, both across the United States and around the globe (including Belgium, Brazil, Czech Republic, Denmark, France, Germany, Hong Kong, India, Ireland, Korea, Norway, South Africa, Sweden, Turkey, et al).

 A Book for Cooks: 101 Classic Cookbooks by Leslie Geddes-Brown (Merrell Publishers, 2012).
 Citation of Culinary Artistry by Chef Michael Mina as one of his top 10 cookbooks.